 LandPaths accepts donations from outing participants to help support outings and stewardship of the land.
 We'll provide you with envelopes & a receipt book.
 Please write out a receipt with the donor's name for each donation.
-Any donations received must be brought to the LandPaths office within one week of your outing.
-If you cannot come to the office, contact your LandPaths' docent contact to find out next steps.
+Any donations received must be brought to the LandPaths' office within one week of your outing.
+If you cannot come to the office, reach out to your LandPaths' docent contact for next steps.